wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_fedora.rst

     protect=1
     EOF

 2. On your terminal, install the Wazuh agent.
-You can choose standard installation or an installation with configuration provisioning:
+You can choose installation or deployment:

-  a) Standard installation:
+  a) Installation:

     .. code-block:: console